 The Company will either make arrangements for you to be provided monies for taking care of expenses upfront or you will be reimbursed any expenses incurred by you from time to time.
 In addition, the Company shall pay you a lump sum of USD 100,000/- on mobilization of vessels for Pakistan.
-In the event our company is awarded the contract, then we will enter into a separate agreement for your continued association with our company, if mutually agreed.576 satisfied that the evidence on the record demonstrates that the services provided by Mr. Zulqarnain were indeed within the scope of his letter of engagement.
+In the event our company is awarded the contract, then we will enter into a separate agreement for your continued association with our company, if mutually agreed.

-509. It is reasonable to accept that Karkey, as a foreign investor going to a new country, needed a local representative/agent at least at the outset of the project in order to assist in setting up local office facilities, hire local personnel, coordinate site preparation activities, etc. The Tribunal is
+509. It is reasonable to accept that Karkey, as a foreign investor going to a new country, needed a local representative/agent at least at the outset of the project in order to assist in setting up local office facilities, hire local personnel, coordinate site preparation activities, etc. The Tribunal is satisfied that the evidence on the record demonstrates that the services provided by Mr. Zulqarnain were indeed within the scope of his letter of engagement.

-576 C-468 (CONFIDENTIAL) (emphasis added).
+&lt;sup>576 C-468 (CONFIDENTIAL) (emphasis added).

-- 510. For instance, the Tenancy Agreement dated 12 November 2009577 concluded between Mr. Zulqarnain and Syed Nasir Abbas for a property in Karachi, shows that Mr. Zulqarnain was involved in setting up Karkey's local operations.
-There are also letters and minutes of meetings showing that Mr. Zulqarnain has scheduled and attended meetings related to the Project, 578 and assisted with preparation of the Project Site.579 - 511.
-Although the Claimant acknowledges that Mr. Zulqarnain's role was reduced in 2010 when Karkey recruited its own country manager and retained Berkeley Associates as a technical consultant, documents in the record show that Mr. Zulqarnain continued to play a role in the logistics and administration of the Project until his departure in August 2011.580 - 512.
-For his services over the course of three years, Mr. Zulqarnain was paid compensation of US\$115,000,581 which the Tribunal finds reasonable for services of the extent and nature that he provided.
+- 510. For instance, the Tenancy Agreement dated 12 November 2009 concluded between Mr. Zulqarnain and Syed Nasir Abbas for a property in Karachi, shows that Mr. Zulqarnain was involved in setting up Karkey's local operations.
+There are also letters and minutes of meetings showing that Mr. Zulqarnain has scheduled and attended meetings related to the Project, and assisted with preparation of the Project Site. - 511.
+Although the Claimant acknowledges that Mr. Zulqarnain's role was reduced in 2010 when Karkey recruited its own country manager and retained Berkeley Associates as a technical consultant, documents in the record show that Mr. Zulqarnain continued to play a role in the logistics and administration of the Project until his departure in August 2011. - 512.
+For his services over the course of three years, Mr. Zulqarnain was paid compensation of US\$115,000, which the Tribunal finds reasonable for services of the extent and nature that he provided.
 Although the compensation agreed between Mr. Zulqarnain under the letter of engagement was US\$100,000, the additional payment of US\$15,000 is justified by the fact that Mr. Zulqarnain continued to provide services after Karkey was awarded the contract.
 Karkey also paid US\$285,655 to Mr. Zulqarnain to cover expenses incurred in connection with the Project, which primarily consisted of office rent, car and boat rental, and various other travel and

-577 R-367 (CONFIDENTIAL).
+&lt;sup>577 R-367 (CONFIDENTIAL).

-578 See, e.g., C-602 (CONFIDENTIAL), Meeting Invitation (15 November 2008) (meeting to negotiate and finalize the 2008 RSC) (Mr. Zulqarnain listed as an invitee); R-437, Letter from Karkey to Lakhra (17 March 2010) (letter informing Lakhra of Public Hearing for Karkey, copied to Mr. Zulqarnain and others); R-446, Meeting Minutes of Meeting held with RPP Sponsors and MoWP officials on 6 September 2010 (Mr. Zulqarnain listed as an attendee on behalf of Karkey).
+&lt;sup>578 See, e.g., C-602 (CONFIDENTIAL), Meeting Invitation (15 November 2008) (meeting to negotiate and finalize the 2008 RSC) (Mr. Zulqarnain listed as an invitee); R-437, Letter from Karkey to Lakhra (17 March 2010) (letter informing Lakhra of Public Hearing for Karkey, copied to Mr. Zulqarnain and others); R-446, Meeting Minutes of Meeting held with RPP Sponsors and MoWP officials on 6 September 2010 (Mr. Zulqarnain listed as an attendee on behalf of Karkey).